THE PALISADES NEIGHBORHOOD ASSOCIATION

 • We encourage neighborhood participation – 2 min. per person.
 See meeting etiquette below.*

-• PRE-MEETING SOCIAL TIME – 6:45 PM All are welcome!
+PRE-MEETING SOCIAL TIME: 6:30 PM all are welcome!

-• BOARD MEMBER ROLL CALL
+• WELCOME & BOARD MEMBER ROLL CALL – Chris Durkee

 • OLD BUSINESS